thefutureseer/nexttodo/README.md

 # Todo App

-This is a simple todo application built with Next.js, GraphQL, Apollo Server, and MongoDB.
+This is an auth todo application built with Next.js, jsonwebtoken, GraphQL, Apollo Server, and MongoDB.

 ## Features